emmachiospam/APCSFinalProject/README.md

 Emma (5/25): planned for spawning, wrote constructor and display for grid and game file itself

 Angela(5-25): added a seventh game piece and started working on pieces by adding constructor + display.

+Angela (5-26): switched up the approach of how we're storing the piece coordinates.
+Instead of coordinates of the GRAPH, we scaled it as the coordinates of the GRID.
+Top left corner of grid is 0,0 and right is x++ and down is y++ like normal. keyPresssed direction moves (right, left, down) works, however, having trouble with bounding it.
+Next goals is to fix that and get the automatic falling motion of the pieces working.